MSC Splendida Eastern Mediterranean Cruise, Part 1: Istanbul to Corfu Page: 1 2 3 4

 Embarkation

 The embarkation process was really smooth.
-I have read various complaints on public forum of long embarkation times, but this was not the case with From the public area of Galataport, you enter a cruise boarding building which mainly serves as the upper terminal for several flights of escallators that takes you down to lower levels.
-There is even a road access here presumably for taxis and bus shuttles.
+It's fairly common for seasoned cruisers to complain about long embarkation times, but this was not the case with MSC.
+The "cruise boarding building" is marked with signs, but instead of finding a place to check in, you essentially find yourself on top of a long escalator leading several levels underground.
+Below you is even a road which presumably provides access to taxis and bus shuttles.
 I was expecting a long line but there was barely anybody ahead of us.
-After having our photos taken (despite me uploading them ahead of time to the app), we were once again heading back up an escalator, but this time one on the other side of the raised platform.
-Few more minutes and we were aboard!
-The ship was not set to depart until 11pm, and we got to watch the soccer match on the pool deck, with fans celebrating on the dry land next to us.
+After having our photos taken (despite me uploading them already to the app), we once again found ourselves heading back up an escalator, but this time one on the other side of the raised barrier.
+Few more minutes and we were on board!
+The ship was not set to depart until 11pm, and we got to watch the soccer match on the pool deck movie screen, with fans celebrating on the dry land next to us.

 Boarding photo and inside our balcony room #9076.